CenterForTheBuiltEnvironment/HHW_brick/docs/developer-guide/index.md

 ## Installation Overview

-The easiest way to install HHWS Brick Application is using pip:
+The easiest way to install HHW Brick Application is using pip:

 ```bash
 pip install hhw-brick